Call Downtown Dental Excellence Today!

 What is the Difference Between Veneers and Bonding?

 Veneers involve preparing a tooth by removing enamel from the tooth.
-Once the preparing of the tooth is complete, the dentist will made a mold of the tooth, which will then be used to create the veneer.
-On the next visit, your dentist will check to make sure that the veneer matches the tooth it is being placed on, and the surrounding teeth.
+Once the preparation of the tooth is complete, the dentist will make a mold of the tooth, which will then be used to create the veneer.
+On the next visit, your dentist will check to make sure that the veneer matches the tooth it is being placed on and the surrounding teeth.
 If everything looks okay, they will finish the placement of the tooth.

 How Long Will it Last?